The purpose of the policy set forth below is to promote an academic

 - For faculty, a complaint may be filed with the Faculty Senate Committee on Welfare and Privileges.
 Upon review of a written appeal, the Committee may elect to pursue the matter and make additional recommendations to the University Provost.

 - For unionized staff members and police officers, the grievance procedures are found in their collective bargaining agreements.

-- For professional and salaried staff, the grievance procedures are found in the Personnel Policies & Procedures Manual.
+- For exempt and non-exempt, the grievance procedures are found in the Personnel Policies & Procedures Manual.

 - For students, the grievance procedures are found in the Student Guide to University Policies.

 If a supervisor/advisor or other University office (such as the Office of Equity and Inclusion, the Office of Employee Relations, the Office of Human Resources, the Office of Student Conduct, etc.) is contacted by a Complainant regarding allegations of sexual harassment, the individual in receipt of such information will promptly notify the Title IX Coordinator.
 For more detailed information about reporting obligations, refer to the Sexual Misconduct Policy.

 Romantic and/or sexual relationships (hereafter referred to as "consensual relationships") that occur in educational or supervisory contexts present serious ethical concerns and can compromise the University's academic and working environment.
 Relationships between students/employees and their teachers, advisors, teaching/graduate assistants, coaches, and/or supervisors should be conducted in a way that avoid potential conflicts of interest, exploitation, or bias.
 For example, a conflict of interest arises when an individual evaluates the work or performance of a person with whom he or she is engaged in a consensual relationship because of the inherent power differential.

 - An employee shall not exercise academic responsibility (instructional, evaluative or supervisory) for any student with whom the employee has a consensual relationship.